-What kind of dental problems should be treated immediately by emergency dentists?
+What kind of dental problems should be treated immediately?

 How can I relieve tooth pain at home while waiting for an appointment with a dentist?

 Dental pain can be excruciating.
 Before seeing a dentist, you can try to alleviate tooth pain at home.
 How?
 Apply an ice pack by wrapping a bag of ice in a towel.
 Another method is holding a peppermint tea bag against the affected tooth.
 Rinsing your mouth with salt water will reduce inflammation and cleanse oral wounds.
 If home remedies are not enough, take an anti-inflammatory painkiller, such as ibuprofen.

 How can I save a knocked-out tooth before visiting the dentist?

 If you act quickly, it’s possible to keep the knocked-out tooth alive and reimplant it.
 Before visiting a dentist, pick up your tooth and rinse it with clean water.
 Try to place it back in your mouth.
 Hold only the crown and don’t touch the root.
 If your gums are swollen or bleeding, don’t put the tooth back in.
 Instead, keep it moist in milk (not water) or dedicated substances from a dental first-aid kit.